Losing weight during and after menopause may seem impossible.

 It’s also best to focus on health, rather than the number on the scale.

-Maintaining a healthy lifestyle can help you look and feel your absolute best during menopause and beyond.
+Maintaining a healthy lifestyle by exercising, getting enough sleep, focusing on a balanced diet, and eating mindfully can help you look and feel your absolute best during menopause and beyond.